ioannavav/ithica/README.md

 For each ITHICA transformation, we present the original LLVM IR code and the transformed code after applying a pass.
 The transformations include:

 - **ArithmeticPass.cpp**: Implements the Arith transformation of ITHICA paper.
-It duplicates arithmetic instructions and checks their results using Functional Consistency (FC) checks.
+It duplicates arithmetic instructions and checks their results.
 - **MemPass.cpp**: Implements the Mem transformation of ITHICA paper.
 Instruments memory instructions (loads and stores).
 It duplicates loads, while for stores it inserts loads from the same memory.
-It checks their results using Functional Consistency (FC) checks for loads and Round Trip Consistency (RTC) checks for stores.
 - **MemDivPass.cpp**: Implements the MemDiv transformation of ITHICA paper.
 Similar to MemPass.cpp, but introduces memory fences and cache line flushes to check different levels of the memory hierarchy.
 - **BranchPass.cpp**: Implements the Br transformation of ITHICA paper.
-Checks that conditional branches are resolved successfully between the two valid destinations using Control Flow Integrity (CFI) checks.
+Checks that conditional branches are resolved successfully between the two valid destinations.

-- The remaining 3 passes (ArithMemPass, ArithMemDivPass, ArithMemDivBrPass) are merged versions of the main four passes.
+- The remaining 3 passes (ArithMemPass, ArithMemDivPass, ArithMemDivBrPass) are merged (combined) versions of the main four passes.

 ## How to use:
 Build `.so` from `.cpp`: